eksctl-io/eksctl/userdocs/src/usage/cluster-upgrade.md

 ## Updating nodegroups

-You should update nodegroups only after you ran `eksctl update cluster`.
+You should update nodegroups only after you ran `eksctl upgrade cluster`.

 If you have a simple cluster with just an initial nodegroup (i.e. created with `eksctl create cluster`), the process is very simple.